1954 Cathay Pacific Douglas DC-4 shootdown: Aftermath

 On 26 July 1954, during the survivor search operation, two Douglas A-1 Skyraiders of VA-54 from the aircraft carrier shot down two PLAAF La-7s off the coast of Hainan Island.
 It is not known whether they were the same La-11s that had shot down VR-HEU.

 The shooting down of VR-HEU raised tension between the People's Republic of China, Britain and the US.
 The British Foreign Office, through its chargé d'affaires in Peking, Humphrey Trevelyan, delivered Britain's protest to Communist China two days later.
 The US Secretary of State, John Foster Dulles, issued a sharp statement condemning the attack, saying the United States took "the gravest view of the act of further barbarity and that the Chinese Communist regime must be held responsible."

 The shootdown probably harmed the PRC's chances of admission into the United Nations.
 Republican Senator H. Alexander Smith of New Jersey interrupted a marathon debate in the US Senate over atomic legislation to read Mr. Dulles's statement before calling the situation "critical".
 Minnesota Republican Representative Walter Judd, a member of the House Foreign Affairs Committee, expressed the view that the incident was another reason why Communist China must not be admitted to the United Nations.

 The PRC admitted responsibility three days later by apologising and making compensation to Cathay Pacific and the victims.

 Phil Blown, who had been in command of VR-HEU at the time it was shot down, was hailed as a hero.
 He continued flying for Cathay Pacific for three to four years after the incident, and then retired to New South Wales, Australia, where he died in a nursing home in September 2009, aged 96.
-Former Cathay Pacific director of flight operations, Nick Rhodes, has commented on the bravery shown by Captain Blown on that day, and commended him for the dedication he showed to ensuring the survival of his passengers.